 It is not the current intention of the Directors that dividends be declared for any Classes in the Fund and income of the Fund will be accumulated.
-If dividends are to become payable, Shareholders will be notified in advance and advised of the relevant distribution dates.
-Profits for these purposes shall consist of undistributed net income and realised and unrealised gains (less realised and unrealised losses) attributable to the relevant Share Classes.
-Distributions in such a case may also be paid from capital.
+If dividends are to become payable, Shareholders will be notified in advance and full details will be provided in an updated Supplement for the Fund.
+For more information, please refer to the section of the Prospectus entitled "Dividend Policy".